Dumitru Stăniloae: Biography

 Dumitru Stăniloae was born on 16 November 1903, in Vlădeni, in what is now Brașov County, Romania.
 He was the last of five children of Rebeca (mother) and Irimie (father).
 His mother was a priest's niece.
-On 10 February 1917 he went to Brașov to study at the Andrei Șaguna High School.
+On 10 February 1917 he went to Brașov to study at the Andrew Șaguna High School.
 He received a fellowship from the Gojdu Foundation in 1918 and a fellowship from the University of Cernăuți in 1922.
 Disappointed by the quality of the manuals and the teaching methods, he left for the University of Bucharest after one year.
 He was offered a fellowship by metropolitan bishop Nicolae Bălan at the Metropolitan Center in Sibiu in 1924 during Lent.
 Stăniloae graduated from the University of Cernăuți in 1927, receiving a fellowship to study theology in Athens.
-In the fall of 1928 he earned his PhD degree at Cernăuți, with thesis Life and work of Dositheos II of Jerusalem (1641-1707) and his connections with Romanian Principalities.
+In the fall of 1928 he earned his PhD degree at Cernăuți, with thesis Life and work of Dositheos II of Jerusalem (1641-1707) and his connections with the Romanian Principalities.
 The Metropolitan Center in Sibiu offered him a fellowship in Byzantine studies and Dogmatics.
 He went to Munich to attend the courses of August Heisenberg (father of physicist Werner Heisenberg), and then went to Berlin, Paris, and Istanbul to study the work of Gregory Palamas.

-He married on 4 October 1930, and his wife gave birth to twins in 1931, named Dumitru and Maria.
+He married on 4 October 1930, and his wife gave birth to twins in 1931, named Demetrius and Maria.
 He and his wife had another daughter, Lidia, on 8 October of the following year; and that year he met and befriended ultra-right ideologist Nichifor Crainic.